kouamojulesquentin/MAST-AnalogTest/Doxygen_Doc/MastDev/MastOptions.md

 ## Plugins ## {#plugins}

-This option controls which plugins are loaded at startup.
+This option controls which plugins are loaded at startup. <br>
 Loading is done following this order:
  - Plugins given at Command-line
  - Plugins contained in directories given at Command-line
  - Plugins given in Configuration file
- - Plugin contained in directory given in Configuration file
+ - Plugins contained in directory given in Configuration file
  - Plugins in current directory
- - Plugins in MAST root plugin directory
+ - Plugins in MAST root "Plugins" directory

 ## Configuration algorithm ## {#Config_Algo}